DarkoZlatarek/project5-petsroom/README.md

 To bring pet lovers to one place away from common social media about everything.

 ### Site Goal:
-Petsroom is intended to separate mainstream social media and focus only on pets by creating a space for pet lovers to share their belowed animals.
+Petsroom is intended to separate mainstream social media and focus only on pets by creating a space for pet lovers to share their bellowed animals.

 ### Audience:
 Everyone who likes animals and would like to scroll only through animal feeds.